hailey-park/booster-timing/analysis/6-sensitivity analysis/README.md

 # Sensitivity Analyses

-This repository contains analytic code for estimating the risk of severe COVID-19 under different frequencies of booster vaccination, accounting for waning of protection against nonsevere and severe disease and differential risk by age group and immunocompromised status.
+This folder contains code for running all the sensitivity analyses.
+We created separate code folders for analyses that utilize the calibrated risk groups from the main analysis but make adjustments to the booster interventions themselves.
+These include the `delayed-vacc-admin`, `five-year-sim`, and `lower-vax-eff` analyses.
+All other sensitivity analyses testing varying assumptions on waning curves and baseline seroprevalence levels can be run in the `all-other-sa` folder.

 ## Structure
-* `data`: contains all data used in this analysis (both raw and processed forms)
-* `analysis`:
-  * `1-waning model`: contains code for constructing the waning protection curves by risk group, and waning curves used for sensitivity analyses
-  * `2-model calibration`: contains code for constructing hypothetical cohorts of 1 million individuals for each risk group and calibrating age-specific estimates of severe COVID-19 risk
-  * `3-main analysis`: contains code for running different frequencies of booster vaccination (no booster, one-time booster, annual booster, semiannual booster) over a two year time horizon
+* `delayed-vacc-admin`:  Contains code for running different frequencies of booster vaccination with delayed vaccine rollout (6-months).
-  * `4-dynamic model analysis`: contains code for running different frequencies of booster vaccination using a dynamic transmission model
+* `five-year-sim`: Contains code for running different frequencies of booster vaccination over a five year time horizon
-  *  `5-variant scenario analysis`: contains code for running different frequencies of booster vaccination under various novel variant scenarios
-  *  `6-sensitivity analysis`: contains code for running different frequencies of booster vaccination under varying assumptions and scenarios (five year simulation; delayed vaccine administration, lower vaccine effectiveness after 1st dose)
+* `lower-vax-eff`: Contains code for running different frequencies of booster vaccination with assumption of lower vaccine effectiveness after the 1st booster dose
-  *  `7-model validation`: contains code for running a model validation over a 3-month period
-  *  `8-results processing`: contains all code needed for processing of simulation results
-  *  `9-data cleaning`: contains all code needed for initial cleaning of data

-* `results`: contains results for waning model predictions, calibration, and unprocessed simulation outputs
-* `figures`: contains figure outputs (jpg and csv)
-* `tables`: contains table outputs (jpg and csv)
+* `all-other-sa`: Contains code for running different frequencies of booster vaccination under varying waning curve and baseline seroprevalence assumptions.
+A separate calibration must be run for each of these analyses (see `2-model calibration` for more information) prior to running the booster interventions.
+However, all of these analyses utilize the same booster intervention scripts.
+A list of the sensitivity analyses with varied waning curve and seroprevalence assumptions are listed below:
+  * `optimistic-ve`
+  * `optimistic-waning`
+  * `pessimistic-ve`
+  * `pessimistic-waning`
+  *  `100-sero`
+  *  `low-sero`
+  *  `high-sero`